-All prospective employees must have undertaken a Nationally Coordinated Criminal History Check and be issued with a Screening Clearance Number (SCN), before starting employment with the Department of Education at a school or other worksite.
-The Department has a strict ‘No Screen, No Start’ policy.
+All prospective employees must complete a Nationally Coordinated Criminal History Check and be issued with a Screening Clearance Number (SCN), before starting employment with the Department of Education at a school or other worksite.
+The Department has a strict ‘no screen, no start’ policy.

 Many people working or volunteering with the Department of Education will also need a Working with Children Check.

-Applicants should apply online and then submit their Summary Sheet together with four (4) items of identification.
-Additional information is available to help source the required identification.
+Applicants should apply online and then submit their summary sheet together with four (4) items of identification.
 The criminal history information is accessed through the Australian Criminal Intelligence Commission (ACIC) and will take one to three weeks to process.

 If criminal history is returned from ACIC, this information will be assessed against the Criminal Convictions Suitability Criteria, and may be presented to the Screening Committee for determination.
 Further information may be requested from the applicant, such as a statement and references, for consideration by the Screening Committee.
 If criminal history is assessed, it will take longer than three weeks for the outcome to be known.
 If clearance is refused by the Screening Committee, the applicant is entitled to appeal the decision.